 A Penny, A Prayer and A Legacy

 The boys and I received pennies in church last week.
-I wrote down a prayer request and Edward put it in a basket with the other prayer requests.
+I wrote down a prayer request and Edward put it in a basket by the alter.
 He brought a penny back, like everyone was instructed to by Pastor.
-This penny is to remind me of this prayer request.
+This penny is a reminder.

 Truth be told, the prayer was for me.